dart-lang/site-shared/doc/examples.md

 # Examples

 The [code excerpts][] that appear in the Dart and Flutter sites are extracted from the source files contained in the site repo's `examples` folder.
 The folder is organized as a collection of projects.

 As part of [CI][], project sources are:

-- Format-checked (using `dart format` or `flutter format`)
+- Format-checked (using `dart format`)
 - Analyzed (using `dart analyze` or `flutter analyze`)
 - Tested (test files are under `examples/*/test`; run with `dart test` or `flutter test`)